NedaMohammadi3390/BenchPDM/README.md

 dependencyGraph

 **BenchPDM : Benchmarking Pattern Detection Methods in Microservice-Based Systems Using Automatically Generated Pattern-Assisted Testbeds**

+You can find the detailed analysis in the following Jupyter Notebook: [PatternFormalDescription.ipynb](./_otebooks/PatternFormalDescription.ipynb)